SESAME-Synchrotron/CCD/docs/source/Computing.rst

 **Internet Protocols (HTTP, HTTPS):** HTTP (Hypertext Transfer Protocol) and HTTPS (Hypertext Transfer Protocol Secure) are communication protocols used for transmitting data over the internet, with HTTPS providing encryption and authentication to secure the data exchanged between a web server and a client, ensuring a safer browsing experience.

 At SESAME, the Scientific Computing Department uses a very big cluster of servers that all run hundreds of virtual machines.
-Therefore, having a remote access method to these virtual machines is necissary and very needed to have control over the servers over the local SESAME network without having to physically plug in your laptop and make changes to each server.
+Therefore, having a remote access method to these virtual machines is necessary and very needed to have control over the servers over the local SESAME network without having to physically plug in your laptop and make changes to each server.

 Some of the Remote Access Protocol methods used at SESAME include:

 * SSH
 * VNC
 * NoMachine